 Congratulations!
 You completed the Discovery Survey and now have your personalized Plum Profile!

-To view your Plum Profile, login to Plum and navigate to Plum Profile, under My Plum.
+To view your Plum Profile, sign in to Plum and navigate to Plum Profile, under My Plum.

-Read the sections here below to learn everything about your Top Talents, Work Style, Work Preferences and how to interpret your Plum Profile.
+Read the sections below to learn everything about your Plum Profile.

 The first part of your Plum Profile displays a summary of the top three Talents that drive you the most.
 These Talents are the ones that energize you, that you enjoy doing and that you have a natural ability for.